Availity/availity-react/docusaurus/docs/components/change-password/use-change-password.md

 #### currentPasswordIconRef React.ReactRef

-The ref to to the current password icon
+The ref to the current password icon

 #### newPasswordIconRef React.ReactRef

-The ref to to the new password icon
+The ref to the new password icon

 #### confirmNewPasswordIconRef React.ReactRef